uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### Guidance

-+ Use sentence case in the titles of the links.
++ Use title case in the titles of the links.

 ### RSS widget